 5. Fear of never being able to recover

-This fear is especially paralyzing.
+This example of workplace fears is especially paralyzing.
 Not only are you worried about near-term repercussions, but there is a deep terror of having this stick forever.

 So please remember — nothing sticks forever if we learn how to move forward with our own momentum.
 But as long as we let the opinions of others drive the car, we miss out on places we really want to get to.